yyai326/jekyll-theme-conference/index.md

 - Seonghyuk Im (KAIST & IBS ECOPRO)

 ### Registration
-Early registration deadline is *June 14, 2026*.
+Early registration will start in Early January, 2026.
+The early registration deadline is *June 14, 2026*.

 See [Registration](/Registration/) for more details.